Helium Number Of Protons Neutrons And Electrons

 The two electrons in a helium atom occupy the lowest energy level, the K-shell.
 According to quantum mechanics, electrons can only exist in specific energy levels, and the K-shell is the closest to the nucleus.
 Since the K-shell can only hold two electrons, helium's electron configuration is written as 1s², indicating that both electrons are in the 1s orbital.

 The filled K-shell makes helium exceptionally stable.
-To remove an electron from a helium atom, a significant amount of energy is required, known as the ionization energy.
+Plus, to remove an electron from a helium atom, a significant amount of energy is required, known as the ionization energy.
 Helium has the highest ionization energy of all elements, further demonstrating its inert nature.

 The Significance of Isotopes